petzi53/weblog-notes/content/post/2019/2019-06-12-what-is-open-science-about.en.md

 title: What is Open Science About?
 author: Peter Baumgartner
 date: '2019-06-12'
+lastmod: '2019-06-23'
-description: "By discussing different definitions of 'Open Science' quoted in the literature, the author develops its own perspective: He argues that the openness must include not only the scientific findings but also the process of knowledge creation.
-The paper contrasts a  holistic understanding of Open Science with the concepts of eScience, Cyberscience or Science 2.0, Libre Science and Open respective Libre Knowledge."
+description: "By discussing different definitions of ‘Open Science’ quoted in the literature, the post develops a particular perspective: We argue that openness must include not only scientific findings but also the process of knowledge creation.
+The article is the first of a series and contrasts a holistic understanding of Open Science with the concepts of eScience, Cyberscience or Science 2.0, Libre Science and Open respective Libre Knowledge."
 categories:
   - open-science
 tags: